algo7/TripAdvisor-Review-Scraper/README.md

 1. Create a folder called `reviews` in the root directory of the project.
 2. Edit the `URL` variable in the `docker-compose-prod.yml` file to point to the page that you want to scrape.
 3. Run `docker-compose -f docker-compose-prod.yml up` to start the container.
+4. Once the scraping process is finished, check the `reviews` foldier for the `review.csv` file.

 ## Known Issues
 1. The scraper works for English reviews only.
-2. The scraper only works on the 1st page of the reviews for some hotels that don't have English reviews set as the default language.
+2. The scraper only works on the 1st page of the reviews for some hotels that don't have English reviews set as the default language (It doesn't matter where the hotel is located).